SebastBake/CobaltMirror/README.md

 - The app will not run without the google-services.json file.
 Paste the google-services.json file into the app folder in Morange.
 - Use Android Studio to build the app on to your machine.

-## Running the tests
+#### Android unit testing

-There are a suite of Unit tests in the folder /Cobalt/Client/TourList/app/src/test/java/.
+There are a suite of unit tests in the folder /Cobalt/Client/TourList/app/src/test/java/.
-Run these whenever you make a change to ensure the changes haven't created undesired side effects.
+Run the tests whenever you make a change to ensure the changes haven't created undesired side effects.

 ### Server Setup & Use